asmit1655/Application/README.md

-#Updated Application Added new story
+#Updated Application by dev A